danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

     }
   }

-  # Add a sub-header as a section, use markdown!
+  # Add a sub-header as a section
+  # Use markdown to bold the number of comments
   comments_blocks << {
     type: "section",
     text: {